...

 Bonus Section: Advanced Strategies from My Experience

 After years of speaking and coaching others, here are some communications tips and tricks.
-Plus, find advanced presentation tips and strategies to take you to the next level of performance results:
+Plus, advanced presentation tips and strategies to take you to the next level of performance results:

 Some of my most impactful presentations have included moments of vulnerability.
 Sharing my struggles with business failures, personal challenges, and moments of doubt creates a deep connection with audiences.
-Vulnerability isn’t weakness—it’s a strength that allows others to relate to your humanity.
+Vulnerability isn’t weakness.
+It’s a strength that allows others to relate to your humanity.

 Technology should enhance your message, not replace it.
 I use slides sparingly, focusing on powerful images rather than text-heavy presentations.
 When I use technology, it has a clear purpose.
 It might show an interesting statistic or a related video clip.